 Once you have prepared your CV and sent it out, the waiting game begins for that all-important call!

-If you are called for an interview it’s important that you prepare in advance.
+If you're called for an interview it’s important that you prepare in advance.
 Interviews are a crucial part of the job process as this is where your potential employer will meet you for the first time.
+Afterall, first impressions are everything!

 - Firstly, know the job you are applying for, review the job spec and go through it in detail.
 Have your suitability for the role and relevant experience prepared.
 This is crucial, they want to hear what you will bring to their company and the role.